jahnavipotu/data-analyst-portfolio/README.md

 Removed Duplicate records in the data using ROW_NUMBER().

-Standardized the Data- Found issues in my data and fixed it.
-Formatted date column from text to date and changed it's datatype, used trim on copmany column, identified and fixed errors in industry and country columns.
+Standardized the Data- Formatted date column from text to date and changed it's datatype, used trim on company column, identified and fixed errors in industry and country columns.

-Dealed with Null Values or blank values- populated missing values for column like industry and removed rows with missing values for columns like total_laid_off, percentage_laid_off.
+Dealed with Null Values or Blank Values- Populated missing values for column like industry, removed rows with missing values for columns like total_laid_off and percentage_laid_off.

 Removed Any redundant Columns.